milanwiedemann/lcsm/README.md

 ## Installation

-First, you need to install the devtools package to download the `LCSM` package from this GitHub repository.
+First, you need to install the devtools package to download the `lcsm` package from this GitHub repository.

 ```r
 install.packages("devtools")
 ```

-To install the current stable version of `LCSM` package:
+To install the current stable version of `lcsm` package:

 ```r
 devtools::install_github(repo = "milanwiedemann/lcsm")